Money, Money, Money - Poem by Royston Allen

 The message from Jesus is really very plain.

 It says, 'Godliness with contentment is great gain.'

 When you die you cannot take your treasure with you

-but robbers found where their treasures were hid
+but the old robbers found where their treasures were hid

 Where your treasure is, there your heart will be